gnachman/iterm2-website/source/shell_integration.md

 an option.
 To be sure, modifying root's login script is usually a bad idea.
 In these cases you can get the benefits of shell integration by defining triggers.
-There are two relevant triggers: *Set Host &amp; User* and *Set Directory*.
+There are two relevant triggers: *Set Host &amp; User* and *Set Directory*
+[note: as of 2/29/2016, these have been renamed to *Report Host &amp; User* and *Report Directory*].
 Use these triggers to tell iTerm2 your current username, hostname, and directory.
 Suppose you have a shell prompt that looks like this:

 <pre>